 Every emerging innovation in history has met opposition.
 Remote work is not exempt from that.
 But when the benefits far outweigh the risks, then it makes those risks worth taking.

 Remote working may not be for all, but the benefits of it have revolutionized the workplace dramatically in the past decade.
 For those who had to endure heavy traffic and countless wasted hours on the commute, remote working has definitely been a liberator of sorts.
-Global emergency situations like outbreaks, epidemics, and pandemics have made remote working the only choice for most businesses in areas that are under quarantine or lockdown.
+Global emergencies like outbreaks, epidemics, and pandemics have made remote working the only choice for most businesses in areas that are under quarantine or lock down.

 Natural calamities and even social threats (mass shootings, violent city-wide protests, and the like), have also led to a lot of employees working from home.
 Indeed, remote working is not just some trend that will be gone after a season or two.